airbytehq/airbyte/docs/integrations/sources/yandex-metrica.md

 # Yandex Metrica

-This page guides you through the process of setting up the Yandex Metrica source connector.
+This page contains the setup guide and reference information for the Yandex Metrica source connector.

 ## Prerequisites